Skip to main content

 The Mix – Support service for young people.

-It is important that children and young people have continued good oral hygiene.
-This includes brushing the teeth twice a day with a fluoride based tooth paste.
-Children up to the age of 8 will need guidance and supervision to ensure that they are brushing all of their teeth effectively.
+It is important that children and young people continue to have good oral hygiene.
+This includes brushing teeth twice a day with a fluoride-based tooth paste.
+Children up to the age of 8 will need guidance to ensure that they are brushing all of their teeth effectively.
 It is important to continue to offer support as children grow as good dental hygiene ensures that they have good teeth for life.

 • Poo looks like rabbit droppings or little pellets in the toilet.